Barbara Lee Smith: Career

-Smith also contributes to her field through teaching and curatorial work.
+Smith also contributes to her field through teaching, writing and curatorial work.
 From 2000-2005, she served as a visiting professor in the Department of Design and Embroidery at Joshibi College of Art and Design in Tokyo; conducted workshops and lectures at Stik Plus in the Netherlands between 1999 and 2014; and served as a visiting lecturer at Windsor College, England between 1991 and 2004.
 She has curated textile exhibitions in Massachusetts, Chicago, New Zealand, and North Carolina.

 Smith authored the book Celebrating the Stitch: Contemporary Embroidery of North America, published by Taunton Press in 1991.
 It outlines the movement of embroidery from the home into the artist's studio through a series of interviews with textile artists.
 The book includes a range of textile mixed media examples; it also explores creative issues and how to address them.

 Smith has been honored for her work by the Pierce County (Washington) Art Commission's Career Award, named an honorary member of the Embroiderers' Guild of England, as well as Distinguished Resident by the Ragdale Foundation.
 A lengthy 2009 interview with Smith, part of the Archives of American Art Oral History Program, is available from the Smithsonian's Archives of American Art.

 Smith writes: "a personal goal has been to help the field of textiles be recognized as a major art form and to see that those who use fiber as their primary medium are recognized within the larger world of art."

 In 2015, Smith wrote about the evolution of her work:

 Growing up in Cape May, New Jersey brought me into everyday contact with the Atlantic Ocean, and much of my life has been spent finding my way from one coast to the other.
 The urge to be near salt water infused my work while living in Chicago for many years, and as I finally landed more than fifteen years ago in the Pacific Northwest on a small island in Puget Sound, my work evolved from non-representation images to evocations of the land, sea and sky.